DocsaidLab/DocAligner/README.md

   year={2021}
 }

+@inproceedings{vasufastvit2023,
+  author = {Pavan Kumar Anasosalu Vasu and James Gabriel and Jeff Zhu and Oncel Tuzel and Anurag Ranjan}, title = {FastViT: A Fast Hybrid Vision Transformer using Structural Reparameterization}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, year = {2023}
+}

 @inproceedings{burie2015icdar2015,
   title={ICDAR2015 competition on smartphone document capture and OCR (SmartDoc)}, author={Burie, Jean-Christophe and Chazalon, Joseph and Coustaty, Micka{\"e}l and Eskenazi, S{\'e}bastien and Luqman, Muhammad Muzzamil and Mehri, Maroua and Nayef, Nibal and Ogier, Jean-Marc and Prum, Sophea and Rusi{\~n}ol, Mar{\c{c}}al},